telerik/winforms-docs/controls/forms-and-dialogs/tabbedform/features/pinned-tabs.md

 # Pinned Tabs

 The tabs can be pinned to the left or right.
-This will freeze them an the will be always visible.
+This will freeze them and they will be always visible.
 The tabs can be pinned from the context menu or by using the pin button.

 ## Pin using Context Menu